-Karl Ohiri (pronounced Oh-hir-ri) is a British-Nigerian artist, photographer and archivist.
+Karl Ohiri (pronounced Oh-hir-ri) is a British-Nigerian artist, photograher and archivist.
 His conceptually driven practice explores the human condition and the lived experience by merging two inseparable strands of existence.

-Autobiographical works based on personal experiences, identity and belonging.
+Autobiographical and confessional works based on personal experiences and encounters.
 The works challenge the boundaries between the private and the public - inviting the viewer to discover the in-between personal spaces that shape his practice, thoughts, and sense of self.